vtex-soft/texsupport.ims-ejpecp/README.md

 `microtype`, `afterpackage`.
 It was also successfully tested with the next generation engine `lualatex`.

+## TROUBLESHOOTING

+-   If You get an error after compilation (e.g. in MiKTeX v2.9):

+        ! pdfTeX error (font expansion): auto expansion is only possible with scalable fonts.

+    Try one of the following:

+    1. Add _Latin Modern_ font loading lines before the document class line:

+            \RequirePackage{lmodern}
+            \RequirePackage[T1]{fontenc}
+            \documentclass[EJP]{ejpecp}

+        It will change bitmap _Computer Modern_ fonts with scalable _Latin Modern_ fonts.

+    2. If 1st step does not solve the problem, then use `nofontexpansion` option:

+        \documentclass[nofontexpansion,EJP]{ejpecp}

+    It will turn off font expansion feature of `microtype` package.

+    **No worries**: font expansion will still be used at production stage.

+-   If _Bitstream Vera_ font (i.e. `bera` package) is not available in Your TeX distribution, use `nobera` class option and add alternative main document font:

+        \documentclass[nobera,EJP]{ejpecp}
+        \usepackage{mathptmx}% URW Nimbus Roman
+        \usepackage[T1]{fontenc}

+    Some suggestions can be found here: https://www.tug.org/FontCatalogue/seriffonts.html

+    **No worries**: `bera` package will still be used at production stage.

 ## LATEST VERSION

 The latest version is on the CTAN at: